From Joomla! Documentation

 - Minimum Upper Case.
 Set the minimum number of upper case alphabetical characters required for a password.

 - Maximum Versions.
-The maximum number of versions to store for an item.
-If an item is saved and the maximum number of versions has been reached, the oldest version will be deleted automatically.
+The maximum number of versions to store for a User Note.
+If a User Note is saved and the maximum number of versions has been reached, the oldest version will be deleted automatically.
 If set to 0, then versions will never be deleted automatically.
-Also, specific versions may be flagged as "Keep Forever" and will not be deleted automatically.
-Note that versions may be deleted manually using the Delete button in the Version History screen.
+Learn more.

 - Subject Prefix.
 Enter optional text to be inserted automatically before the subject of the mass email.

 - Mailbody Suffix.
 Enter optional text to be inserted automatically after the body of the email (for example, a signature).

 - Enable Custom Fields.
 Enable the creation of custom fields.